Lovuwer/Swimuub66/server/SETUP.md

 3. Click any **"Purchase Monthly"** or **"Purchase Lifetime"** button
 4. Authorize with Discord
 5. Review order → Click **"Proceed to Secure Checkout"**
-6. Complete a test payment on Fungies
+6. Complete a test payment on Polar.sh
 7. You should:
    - See the success page
    - Receive the license key in Discord DMs